cowokumel/s3nd4ljepit-minishell/README.md

 - Ransomware
 - Zone-h mass notify

-Please download the official version (to avoid loggers and others), which is only here: <a>https://github.com/cowokumel/s3nd4lflop-minishell/</a>
+Please download the official version (to avoid loggers and others), which is only here: <a href="#">https://github.com/cowokumel/s3nd4lflop-minishell/</a>
 </pre>